migratorydata/terraform-azure-migratorydata/README.md

 ```

-## Update MigratoryData Push server
+## Update MigratoryData server

-The `package_url` and `package_name` variables in the `ansible/vars.yaml` file should be updated to point to the new version of the MigratoryData Push Server.
+The `package_url` and `package_name` variables in the `ansible/vars.yaml` file should be updated to point to the new version of the MigratoryData server.
 The `package_url` is the URL where the new version can be downloaded, and the `package_name` is the name of the package file.

-Update MigratoryData Server running the following commands:
+Update MigratoryData server running the following commands:

 ```bash
 # used to disable SSH host key checking